zackaira/Blockons/readme.txt

 This search feature provides a standard search bar design, with options to display only the icon, and to reveal the search bar through a hover-over effect or within a sleek popup lightbox.
 [See Example](https://blockons.com/documentation/search-bar-or-search-icon-block/)

+&#9989; **Advanced Button** block
+Take your buttons beyond the basics.
+The Advanced Button block lets you create stylish buttons with custom hover states and built-in animations to grab attention.

+Upgrade to PRO and unlock powerful features like Click-to-View extra content, modal popups, and WooCommerce Product Quick View, giving you even more ways to engage your visitors and drive conversions.

 &#9989; **Line Heading** block
 The line heading block is a tool that lets you create a title with decorative lines, making it more visually appealing.
 It also includes advanced options to customize how the title looks.
 [See Example](https://blockons.com/documentation/line-heading-block/)

 &#9989; **Advanced Slider** block
 The Slider block transforms your page with a neat, easy-to-use slider where you can spotlight your favorite images & text, or display top-selling WooCommerce products.
 Slide through your visuals with just a click or a simple swipe, bringing your content to life.
 [See Example](https://blockons.com/documentation/advanced-slider-block/)

+&#9989; **Icon ** block
+Easily add icons anywhere on your site with the Icon block.
+Choose from a library of 2089 free Font Awesome icons to use, or upload your own custom SVG icons for a fully personalized look.
+Perfect for highlighting features, services, or adding visual flair to your content — all with complete flexibility and style.

 &#9989; **Icon List** block
 Improve your website by using customizable icon list items.
 Adding your own icons to lists not only makes them more visually appealing but also more attractive to your audience.
 [See Example](https://blockons.com/documentation/icon-list-block/)